sebastian-nunez/COP3530/11.29.22 - Graphs/Graphs.md

 - **Breadth-first Traversal:** visit all adjacent vertices first (equivalent to "by-levels" traversal of a binary tree).
 Search outward from a vertex and expand the search space more "evenly"
   - Can be used to search! **Breath First Search (or BFS)**
   - Implemented using **queues**!
 Mark visited nodes -> Boolean Array (avoid infinite loop)

+## Algorithms - Minimum Spanning Tree (MST)

+> Make sure there is a way to traverse all nodes with the miminum amoutn of resources (you don't have to use all edges)

+- **Spanning Tree:** a tree that contains all the vertices (no cycles)
+- **Minimum Spanning Tree:** a tree with the smallest total weight

+### Approach

+1. Start off with all nodes being individual nodes (disjoint sets)
+2. sort the weight from smallest to largest
+3. start with the smallest weight, join the following weights (if they are not joined within the same cluster -> avoids cycles)

+- Running Time: **Kruskal's Algorithm O(m \* logn)**